Ghembs/web-creative-coding-test/README.md

 # web-creative-coding-test
-test repository for experimenting with visual coding on web
+test repository for experimenting with coding visual effects for web